 Fulfills general studies requirements in Area II or IV

 An overview of strategies for civic enrichment that engage various forms of community capital to address defined civic issues.

-IDS 4495 - Capstone Internship in Public Service and Civic Engagement
+IDS 4495 - Capstone Experience in Public Service and Civic Engagement

 An internship based at a community agency, health care facility, school or government agency focused on application of student’s personal plan for community engagement and public leadership.
 (Hour requirements vary depending on term or semester enrolled.)

 Students completing the Minor in Public Service and Civic Engagement will build competencies in the following areas:

 - Formulating creative, realistic solutions to various civic issues